simeononsecurity/simeononsecurity.ch/content/articles/secure-transactions-amazon-hardware-tokens/index.en.md

 ## Amazon's Top Picks for Hardware Token Devices

 Amazon offers a range of hardware token options to fortify your digital transactions.
-These devices combine cutting-edge technology with user-friendly features, providing a seamless and secure experience.
+These devices combine advanced technology with user-friendly features, providing a seamless and secure experience.

 ### 1. [Yubico YubiKey 5 Series](https://amzn.to/3QoxrwT)
 {{< figure src="yuibikeyseries5.jpg" alt="Yubico YubiKey 5 Series" link="https://amzn.to/3QoxrwT" >}}